4.3 Periods to Be Presented in Pro Forma Financial Statements

 Pro forma income statements should generally be presented

-for the registrant’s most recent fiscal year and interim period included in
+for the registrant’s most recent fiscal year and interim period included or

-the registration or proxy statement unless the business acquisition is
+incorporated by reference in the registration statement unless the business

-already reflected in the historical income statement for the entire period
+acquisition is already reflected in the historical income statement for the

-(i.e., in the audited historical income statement for the most recent full
+entire period (i.e., in the audited historical income statement for the most

-statement information in the registration or proxy statement should include
+the registration or proxy statement should include, as applicable,

 historical financial information for the acquiree up to the date of

-acquisition.
-The pro forma income statement should be updated to reflect the
+consummated.
+The pro forma income statement should be updated in certain

-results of the acquiree for the entire period presented (annual and interim
+cases to reflect the results of the acquiree for the entire period presented

 Example 4-8